MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdbdownloadcontentdescriptor-getrecordmoduleinfo.md

 ### -param wRecordIndex [in]

 Specifies the record number for the module containing the module_info_byte field, indexed from zero.
-Call the <a href="https://msdn.microsoft.com/d5a0b8e1-bb88-4ef6-ab25-b35b3d39fef0">IIsdbDownloadContentDescriptor::GetCountOfRecords</a>
-  method to get the number of records in the extended event descriptor.
+Call the <a href="https://msdn.microsoft.com/d5a0b8e1-bb88-4ef6-ab25-b35b3d39fef0">IIsdbDownloadContentDescriptor::GetCountOfRecords</a>method to get the number of records in the extended event descriptor.

 ### -param ppbData [out]